+Looking for keto tortilla recipes?
+Or how to make egg white wraps?
 This keto tortilla recipe is also great for the carnivore diet.
 It features only three, carnivore-friendly, keto-friendly ingredients: egg white powder, water and gelatin.
 Obviously with these ingredients, they’re also keto, grain-free and flourless.
+You’ll get a healthy recipe for tortillas and learn how to make egg white wraps at the same time!
 Butter powder is optional but makes these grain free tortillas extra rich and tasty.
 The best part is the tortillas are both keto friendly and carnivore with near zero carbs!
 These keto tortillas are super easy to make and hold together without breaking, tearing or cracking.
 You can make keto or carnivore tacos and quesadillas with them just as you would with traditional tortillas.
 If you’re going full carnivore with these tortillas, just make sure to keep your fillings to meat and cheese.
 If you’re going for keto tacos, you can pretty much use all of the traditional taco toppings.

 Use the form below to download five quick and easy carnivore diet recipes.
 These recipes are truly carnivore friendly and feature only animal products and spices.

 Is there anything better than a delicious taco?!?
 My previous coworkers would agree with me.
 Anytime we traveled together, Mexican food and specifically tacos, were always on the menu.
 Since I’ve been living the low carb life, I mostly just eat taco salads, which are still delicious, but it’s nice to be able to have a wrap once in a while.
 Kto tortilla recipes to the rescue!
 This one is even better than average since it has no nut flours, is zero carb and also works for the carnivore diet.